-In general for all of the asphalt surfaces, preventative maintenance includes crack repair, drainage maintenance, patching of damaged areas and regular sealing.
+In general, for all of the asphalt surfaces, preventative maintenance includes crack repair, drainage maintenance, patching of damaged areas and regular sealing.
 For residential streets, we recommend sealcoating every 6-7 years.
 This helps seal small cracks, reduce moisture penetration, and UV sun damage.
 Both crack sealing and sealcoating provide best results when the sealants are "squeegeed" into the surface.
 Proper repair of asphalt cracks includes routing the crack, and pneumatically cleaning it out, then injection of a quality asphalt emulsion sealant into the crack.
-The roads should be observed and any open cracks or damaged areas should be repaired annually.
+The roads should be observed, and any open cracks or damaged areas should be repaired annually.

 Excessive water is the major cause of street deterioration.
 Water should drain away from the asphalt.
 Areas with water found to be "ponding" on the streets should be built-up, sloped, or otherwise drained to prevent destabilizing the sub-base.
 We noted an area along Wandermere Estates Lane where groundwater appears to be flowing from the hillside, through the curb and into the street.
 While this does not appear to be causing damage, long term moisture could result in deterioration of the asphalt.
 In addition, ice from the runoff could present a safety hazard on the public sidewalk and street.
-We understand that a geo-technical study is being planned to determine the proper means to divert or drain this water at a cost of approximately \$8,000.
-We have included this cost in our analysis for 2017.
-Following this, excavation, drainage pipe and possible road re-work is anticipated to drain the water to the nearest swale.
-We have included an allowance of \$20,000 for this work.
-The actual cost is unknown until the study is completed and an estimate provided.
+We understand that a study was done to provide recommendations for improvement.
+We have not seen this report, however, it appears from this and our previous inspections that the moisture does not appear to be having a significant impact on the street.
+It appears that removing some of the rock and soil to create a drainage path along the road may improve this problem.
+In our previous study we included an allowance of \$20,000 to install drainage pipe and possible road re-work to drain the water to the nearest swale.
+To our understanding, this work was not completed and we have retained this allowance to cover drainage improvements in 2021.

-The asphalt paved streets are in good condition.
+The asphalt paved streets are in generally good condition.
 Some typical cracking was noted and most has been filled.
-Some open cracks were noted near the main entry.
+Some open cracks were noted here and there.
 These can lead to moisture penetration and resulting destabilization of the sub-base and damage to the streets.
-These should be repaired soon.
-No areas of significant damage were observed to the streets.
+These should be inspected and any open cracks should be sealed annually.
+One relatively small broken up area has appeared near the end of Copper Canyon.
+This should be aggressively sealed and we have planned for replacement of this asphalt in 2025.
 Since several homes remain to be constructed, street damage by heavy trucks and equipment will likely occur.
 If these begin to break up, spot repairs would be indicated.
-Crack sealing and small repairs are assumed to be funded from the operating budget.